Mirantis/northshore/doc/UI.md

 - the _base_ tag, in general '/' for clear url-line in one_app_domain
 - System.config({baseURL}), that partially affects a2app

-We can use some special prefix in a2app for static XHR GET, but I prefer to handle reqs as:
+Instead of using some special prefix in a2app for static XHR GET, let's handle reqs as:

-- `*` - default - 404 disallowed, index.html instead
+- \* - default - 404 disallowed, index.html instead
 - ^/api/* - starts with _/api/_ - 404 allowed, API for a2app
 - ^/app/* - starts with _/app/_ - 404 allowed, static resources for a2app
 - ^/assets/* - starts with _/assets/_ - 404 allowed, static resources such as CSS, IMG, third party libs